magento/devdocs/guides/v2.0/extension-dev-guide/dev-summary.md

 ---
 layout: default
 group: extension-dev-guide
-subgroup: 02_Dev
+subgroup: 02_Prepare
-title: Summary of developing and packaging components
+title: Roadmap for developing and packaging components
-menu_title: Summary of developing and packaging components
+menu_title: Roadmap for developing and packaging components
-menu_order: 10
+menu_order: 50
 menu_node:
 github_link: extension-dev-guide/dev-summary.md
+redirect_from:
+  - /guides/v2.0/mktpl-quickstart/dev-intro.html
-redirect_from: /guides/v2.0/mktpl-quickstart/dev-summary.html
+  - /guides/v2.0/mktpl-quickstart/dev-summary.html
 ---

 ##{{page.menu_title}}
 To develop your component, use the following steps:

 1. Learn about <a href="{{ site.gdeurl }}extension-dev-guide/composer-integration.html">using Composer with your component</a>.